cjgobkiugougobj/QAOA_PARAMETERS/README.md

 # Increased cost-landscape simlarity for QAOA using input scaling

-This repository contains the code on quantum optimization using QAOA.
+This repository contains the code for the experimentation on quantum optimization using QAOA.
 We investigate the impact of input scaling on the cost landscape and optimization performance of VQEs.

 ## Dependencies